 Could Nigel Farage’s eagerness to cosy up to Trump and rumoured attempts to gain US citizenship be driven by a desire to be out of reach of the potential consequences if he were found guilty, given the difficulty of extraditing US citizens to other countries to face trial?

-Whatever the truth about Farage’s recent fondness for the US, it’s now beyond question that the then-UKIP leader was campaigning to take Britain out of the EU while intending to retain EU citizenship for himself.
+Whatever the truth about Farage’s recent fondness for the US, it now appears that the then-UKIP leader was campaigning to take Britain out of the EU while intending to retain EU citizenship for himself.
 Draw your own conclusions about that and what it means for him and whether his supposed disdain for the EU was anything more than ego-driven posturing to support a vanity project.

 The SKWAWKBOX is provided free of charge but relies on the generosity of its readers.
 If you’re able, please click here to set up a one-off or modest monthly donation via PayPal.
 Thanks for your support!